-8. Flow of execution#
+8. Flow of execution

 This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
 Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
-Make sure to check out Minimalist Data Wrangling with Python [27] too.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

-Thus, below we will (finally!) discuss different ways to alter a program’s control flow manually, based on some criterion, and to evaluate the same expression many times, but perhaps on different data.
-Nevertheless, before proceeding any further, let’s contemplate the fact that we have managed without them for such a long time, despite the fact that the data processing exercises we learnt to solve were far from trivial.
+The ifelse and Map functions are potent.
+However, they allow us to process only the consecutive elements in a vector.
+Below we will (finally!) discuss different ways to alter a program’s control flow manually, based on some criterion, and to evaluate the same expression many times, but perhaps on different data.
+Nevertheless, before proceeding any further, let’s meditate on the fact that we have managed without them for such a long time, even though the data processing exercises we solved were far from trivial.

 8.1.
-Conditional evaluation#
+Conditional evaluation

 Life is full of surprises, so it would be nice if we were able to adapt to any future challenges.
+The following evaluates a given expression if and only if a logical condition is true.

 if (condition) expression